wangonya/wangonya.com/content/blog/python-is-vs-==.md

 ## `==`

 `==` on the other hand checks if both elements contain equal values.
-Whether or not they point to the same object doesn\'t matter here.
+Whether or not they point to the same object doesn't matter here.

 ```shell